Last Survivors

-Last Survivors (formerly titled SHTF) is a 2021 American thriller film directed by Drew Mylrea and starring Drew Van Acker, Alicia Silverstone and Stephen Moyer.
+Last Survivors (formerly titled SHTF) is a 2021 American thriller film directed by Drew Mylrea in his feature directorial debut and starring Drew Van Acker, Alicia Silverstone and Stephen Moyer.
 It takes place in a post-apocalyptic world where for the past twenty years Troy (Stephen Moyer) has raised his now grown son, Jake (Drew Van Acker), in isolation in the woods miles away from any remnants of civilization.

 Plot

 Troy and his son Jake have been living off the grid for over twenty years in the wake of an apocalyptic event that destroyed much of civilization and left the survivors desperate.
 Troy has constantly drilled Jake on the necessity of assuming any outsider is a clear and immediate danger that must be eliminated; he kills and buries anyone who happens upon them.
 One day an outsider shoots Troy, and Jake must leave to bring back antibiotics.
 He sees a woman working outside a house, but can't bring himself to kill her as his father instructed he do with anyone he encountered.
 He sneaks into her house to find antibiotics and steroids and returns home.

 Jake hides some food to make his father think they have less than they do so he has an excuse to go hunting, and he returns to the woman's home and confronts her; she tells him her name is Henrietta.
 As they talk it becomes obvious to the viewer that there has been no generalized apocalyptic event.

 Troy becomes suspicious of Jake, and Jake starts to doubt Troy's accounts of the state of the outside world.